 Our Active Recovery Team provides mental health and wellbeing care and support for people aged 18-65 in Perth with complex drug, alcohol and mental health needs.

-About the ART program
+About the ART Program

 The Active Recovery Team program is delivered in partnership with the Eastern Metropolitan Health Service and the Mental Illness Fellowship of WA (MIFWA).
 We have community-based teams in Midland, Bentley and Royal Perth Hospitals, providing care coordination and partnering with other services to: